 Finding that watering sweet spot is important, as overwatering and underwatering can lead to one unhappy plant pal.
 Here are five signs that you've gone too far in the watering department and should cut back.

 5 signs of overwatering.

-1. The soil is always wet to the touch.
+The soil is always wet to the touch.

 If you haven't watered recently, feel the soil an inch or so beneath the surface.
 If it's still moist from your last watering session, it could be oversaturated with water.

-2. The leaves are yellowing.
+The leaves are yellowing.

-3. Soft, squishy stems.
+Soft, squishy stems.

-4. The leaves have brown edges or spots.
+The leaves have brown edges or spots.

-Here's a helpful rule of thumb from Rebecca Bullene, the founder of Brooklyn-based plant shop Greenery Unlimited: Browning along a leaf's edges usually points to underwatering, while splotches in the middle of the leaves signal overwatering.
+Here's a helpful rule of thumb from Rebecca Bullene, the founder of Brooklyn-based plant shop Greenery Unlimited: Browning along a leaf's edges usually points to underwatering, while splotches in the middle of the leaves often signal overwatering.

-5. The soil is attracting pests.
+The soil is attracting pests.